 No-load pots look like standard Volume or Tone controls, and they function in similar ways, but they are commonly misunderstood components in the world of guitar electronics.
-For example, you can swap out your Tone control for a no-load pot, but it will not work for the Volume control.
+For example, you can swap out your Tone control for a no-load pot, but it won’t work for the Volume control.
 The benefit of using it as a replacement for your Tone control, however, is the resulting brighter guitar tone.

 What Are No-Load Pots?